SHAKyMLRepo/shakymlrepo.github.io/README.md

 ## About Me

 I am a fourth-year student at SETU, Carlow, with a strong passion for Machine Learning.
 My interests in Machine Learning include Object Identification, Image Processing, and Chatbots.
 I am at the beginning of my Machine Learning journey but enthusiastic about learning and completing projects to further my skills and knowledge.
-*If you wish to find out more about my experience and skills:[LinkedIn Profile](https://www.linkedin.com/in/shane-kennedy-8b6a74251/)*
+*If you wish to find out more about my experience and skills, view my LinkedIn Profile [here.](https://www.linkedin.com/in/shane-kennedy-8b6a74251/)*

 ## Experience
 Worked six monthes internship in the Enterprise Data department of Unum Ireland.
 Here I got to develop skills in a broad range of Data Science skills including Data Cleaning, Data Analysis and Data Pipelines.
 Projects I worked on during that time was the creation of a Data Pipeline to automate the creation of reference tables for one of their Data Warehouses and an Intern led project which created a Data Analysis Dashboard from live data from one of Unum's Enterprise application.